Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Related work

-Notably missing from the above list is however a variational principle for manifold-based reaction coordinates.
+Notably missing from the above list is however a variational principle for manifold-based RCs.
 As mentioned before, the characterization presented in this article generalizes the transition manifold, which in turn generalizes the slow manifold, so it can be seen as a completion in that regard.
-The variational approach then offers the additional advantage of yielding a closed form of the reaction coordinate (in some finite-dimensional ansatz space), unlike the aforementioned geometric manifold learning algorithms, which output only discrete point-evaluations of the reaction coordinate.
+The variational approach then offers the additional advantage of yielding a closed form of the RC (in some finite-dimensional ansatz space), unlike the aforementioned geometric manifold learning algorithms, which output only discrete point-evaluations of the RC.